bottlerocket-os/bottlerocket-project-website/content/en/faqitems/1_3-access-how-do-i-use-kubetl-debug.markdown

 This is a useful alternative to SSH or SSM.
 Use a `kubectl` version of 1.30 or later to ensure that the `sysadmin` profile is available.
 Once the debug pod is started and you have a shell, you can run `chroot /host apiclient exec admin bash` to access the admin container (if enabled) or `chroot /host <command>` to run commands from the Bottlerocket OS.

-The Pod created is very priviliged so ensure it is removed after use.
+The Pod created is privileged so ensure it is removed after use.